UvishaFernando/finsight-ai/README.md

 * Mobile application
 * Bank API integration
-* Real-time national price system
+* Real-time national price network
+* Reinforcement learning decision engine
-* Advanced AI financial planning
+* Full financial automation

 ---

-## 🤝 Contribution

-1. Fork the repository
-2. Create a new branch
-3. Commit changes
-4. Submit a pull request

----

-## 📜 License

-MIT License

----

 ## 🧠 Final Thought

-> “Don’t just track money.
-Understand it.
-Predict it.
-Control it.”
+> “From tracking money → to controlling financial survival”

 ---

 ## ⭐ Support

-If you like this project, give it a star ⭐ and support the journey 🚀
+If you believe in this vision, give it a star ⭐ and support the journey 🚀